 spellings of Italian surnames that occurred over the course of history, there are numerous variations for the surname De la mora.
 These spelling variations

 include Morra, di Morra, Mora, Di Mora and others.

 Early Notables of the De la mora family (pre 1700)

 Prominent among bearers of this surname in early times was Dionisio Morra who was a Cardinal, and Lucio Morra who was the Chaplain of King Philip III of Spain

 and was made Archbishop of Otratanto.

-Isabella di Morra (ca. 1520-1546) was an Italian poet of the Renaissance; she was forced by...
-Another 73 words (5 lines of text) are included under the topic Early De la mora Notables in all our PDF Extended History products and printed products wherever possible.
+Isabella di Morra (ca. 1520-1546) was an Italian poet of the Renaissance; she was forced by her brothers to live in isolation, which estranged her from courts...
+Another 62 words (4 lines of text) are included under the topic Early De la mora Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the De la mora family to the New World and Oceana

 A search of the immigration and passenger lists has shown a number of people bearing the name De la mora: Giuseppe Morra, who arrived in New Castle County, Delaware, in 1853; Adele Marra, aged 12, who arrived at Ellis Island

 from Solofra, Italy, in 1920; Afuete Marra, aged 62, who arrived at Ellis Island